ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 Of course, you may need to update your firewall configuration to allow incoming DNS requests to this system!

+{{% notice tip %}}
 _HINT: The periods, semicolons, and whitespace in the DNS configuration files are very important!
-Be very careful about formatting, including the trailing periods after full DNS names such as `win.cis527.ksu.edu.`._
+Be very careful about formatting, including the trailing periods after full DNS names such as `win.cis527.ksu.edu.`. --Russ_
+{{% /notice %}}

 #### Resources